wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 ## Phased Work

-The three blog at the beginning, middle and the end should be commited to **[wechaty.js.org](https://github.com/wechaty/wechaty.js.org) Repo** .
+The three blogs at the beginning, middle and the end should be committed to **[wechaty.js.org](https://github.com/wechaty/wechaty.js.org) Repo**.
 Before submitting the report, you can read the [Wechaty community specifications](https://wechaty.js.org/2021/06/23/the-wechaty-way/) and know wechaty better:

 1. Introduction of Wechaty
 1. Community communication channels